The tort of conversion was discussed in Ast v Mikolas 2010 BCSC 127 .

 The tort of conversion involves the wrongful interference with another person’s chattels such as taking, using or destroying the goods in a way that is inconsistent with the owner’s ownership of or title to the goods.
 See: Boma Manufacturing Ltd. v.
 Canadian Imperial Bank of Commerce, 3 S.C.R.
 727 at para.
 31.

-The elements that must be proven to establish the tort of conversion are:
+The three elements that must be proven to establish the tort of conversion are:

 (a) a wrongful act by the defendant involving the goods of the plaintiff;